 How to deal with attention-seeking dog behaviour

-First of all spend some time thinking if your dog’s behaviour is warranted.
+First of all, spend some time thinking if your dog’s behaviour is warranted.
 Are they getting enough exercise?
 Is the exercise they are getting giving them outlets for their hardwired breed behaviours and energy levels?
 Do they have plenty of mental stimulation – especially for smart working breeds?
 Do you spend enough time with them?

 If you don’t provide your dog with what they need in terms of physical and mental exercise and social interactions, they can hardly be blamed for going self-employed!
 Very few totally fulfilled dogs need to attention-seek.

 What is important however is to reward your dog when they are doing what you want them to do.
 A sad fact for many dogs is that the only way they can get their owner’s attention at all is by doing something their owners thinks is ‘wrong’.
-Many people totally ignore their dog when they are sitting or lying quietly, doing exactly what they want him to do, and the only time they are the focus of their owner’s world is when they do something they don’t want them to – like barking at them, jumping on them, chewing things they shouldn’t, running off with something valuable… Anything to get their beloved owners to pay some attention to them.
+Many people totally ignore their dog when they are sitting or lying quietly, doing exactly what they want him to do, and the only time they are the focus of their owner’s world is when they do something they don’t want them to – like barking at them, jumping on them, chewing things they shouldn’t, running off with something valuable… anything to get their beloved owners to pay some attention to them.

-And of course our attention is rewarding for our dogs, and so once they work out how to get attention, they will keep doing it – because it works!
+And, of course, our attention is rewarding for our dogs, and so once they work out how to get attention, they will keep doing it – because it works!

-To prevent or stop attention-seeking behaviours:
+How to prevent or stop excessive attention-seeking behaviours

 - Don’t ignore your dog when they are being good.
 Give them your attention when they are doing what you want them to.
 Reward good behaviour so they are very clear about the appropriate ways to get your attention.
 In general, if a dog is seeking your attention at the wrong time, it is because you are not giving them enough of it at the right time.